codeequity/codeEquity/docs/ceManual.md

 task to change over time.

    2. The total number of allocated PEQs doesn't matter.
-What matters is the percentage of PEQs a person has accrued compared the overall total accrued in the venture, when it comes time to convert PEQs into equity in a legal entity.
+What matters is the percentage of PEQs a person has accrued compared the overall total accrued in the venture (XXX revisit XXX) , when it comes time to convert PEQs into equity in a legal entity.
 That percentage will develop over months and years, not days.

 So, your early choices here **are useful to start communications with contributors**, but beyond that,